Pumpkin seeds (also called pepitas) pan-roasted in warm, smoky spices make an ideal protein snack for improved energy.Jump to Recipe

-I keep pepitas around the kitchen all year round and use them to top off salads, pastas, stews, and a wide variety of vegetable dishes.
-Or, just acappella, for a snack without any accompaniment at all.
+I keep pepitas around the kitchen all year round and use them to top off a broccoli cranberry salad, a healthy Mexican casserole, pumpkin black bean chili, and a wide variety of vegetable dishes.
+Or, just all by themselves for a snack.

 As an additional historical note, pumpkin oil is extracted from hulled seeds.
 High in polyunsaturated fats, the oil is a good source of heart-healthy omega-3, according to the Director of Nutrition at Boston's Brigham and Women's Hospital.
 But it takes a LOT of pumpkins to get a significant quantity of pumpkin oil: roasted and pressed, the seeds of 30 pumpkins yields 4 cups of oil!

-- You can use unsalted pumpkin seeds bought at a store or farmer's market, or reserved them from pumpkin.
-Seeds from butternut squash work well here too!
+- You can use unsalted pumpkin seeds bought at a store or farmer's market, or reserved from pumpkin.
+Seeds from butternut squash work well here too.

-- If you toast up the seeds you retrieve from a pumpkin or other squash, scoop out the seeds and place in a bowl of water.
-Let soak for 30 minutes.
-The soaking starts to separate the stingy squash fiber from the seeds, making it MUCH easier to detach the seeds.
-Let them dry out before toasting.
+- If you toast up seeds you scoop out of a pumpkin or other squash, scoop out the seeds and any pulp attached to them.
+Place it all in a bowl of water, and soak for 30 minutes.
+The soaking starts to separate the stringy squash fiber from the seeds, making it MUCH easier to detach the seeds.
+Dry out the seeds completely before pan-roasting.

 - I use this same recipe when toasting pine nuts.

 - This can also be done in the oven at 350° F.